 New medications for treating genetic metabolic bone diseases are driving results of a magnitude seldom seen in pediatric drug trials.
-For victims of three rare disorders – osteogenesis imperfecta, hypophosphosphatasia and X-linked hypophosphataemia (XLH) – the impact ranges from more tolerable treatment regimens that lower fracture rates to a dramatic change in disease outcomes.
+For victims of three rare disorders – osteogenesis imperfecta, hypophosphatasia, and X-linked hypophosphatemia (XLH) – the impact ranges from more tolerable treatment regimens that lower fracture rates to a dramatic change in disease outcomes.

 Attacking Bone Mineralization Deficiency

-Most metabolic bone disorders result from (usually hereditary) genetic mutations that prevent skeletal bone mineralization.
-In XLH, the body oversecretes fibroblast growth factor (FGF-23).
-This turns the kidneys into a sieve for phosphorus, preventing bone mineralization.
+Many metabolic bone disorders result from (usually hereditary) genetic mutations that limit skeletal bone mineralization.
+In XLH, the body oversecretes fibroblast growth factor (FGF-23), which turns the kidneys into a sieve for phosphorus, decreasing bone mineralization.
 The resulting osteomalacia manifests in skeletal deformities like rickets, bowing and short stature in children.
-Adults with XLH have poorly healing fractures, chronic pain, and often, limited mobility.
+Adults with XLH have poorly healing fractures, chronic pain, and often limited mobility.

 The Burosumab Victory

-The phase 3 burosumab trial included 61 patients, ages one to 12, enrolled across 16 sites and assigned to conventional or burosumab therapy.
-The primary endpoint was changed in rickets severity at 40 weeks.
-Results were published in Lancet.
+The phase 3 burosumab trial included 61 patients, ages one to 12 years, enrolled across 16 sites and assigned to continued conventional or burosumab therapy.
+The primary endpoint was change in rickets severity at 40 weeks.

 Radiographic evidence showed the 29 children receiving burosumab experienced double the improvement of conventional therapy in rickets and lower extremity bowing.
 Mild to moderate adverse events were more frequent with the treatment group but were generally consistent with subcutaneous injection.